YoteZip/LinuxCrackingBible/README.md

 - Winetricks `dotnet48`

-- If you're using Goldberg Steam Emu, try forcing it into offline mode via `steam_settings/offline.txt` (Some of the Borderlands games like to throw errors or load slowly if you don't do this)
+- If you're using Goldberg Steam Emu, try forcing it into offline mode (Some of the Borderlands games like to throw errors or load slowly if you don't do this)

 - Disable `MangoHud`